owldance/hootNAS/live-boot/README.md

 such as `live-boot-initramfs-tools`, which is a wrapper around initramfs-tools and contains `initramfs-tools` hooks for `live-boot`.

-`live-boot` aims to be distribution agnostic, and tries to support as many user scenarios as possible.
-This is a impossible task, and therefore there some customization is nessesary.
+The ambition of `live-boot` is to be distribution agnostic and support as many use cases as possible.
+This is indeed an ambitious task, which is reflected in the code.

 Canonical has made its own fork of `live-boot` called `casper`, which is used for their own ubuntu live distros.
 However `casper` lacks detailed